animal-tree/Writing-stuff/BadStuff7-Consciousness.md

 Perhaps it’s much simpler, in the atoms themselves.

 Protons?
 Neutrons?
 Zipping electrons?
 Or all matter and particles?
 In that case, perhaps a flipbook is conscious, sort of.

-As axiomatic as elementary particles are to modern conception of the universe, so may be consciousness.
-"I observe".